thomann/plotAR/README.md

 * This repo uses symlinks which for Windows explicitely need to be activated, see <https://github.com/git-for-windows/git/wiki/Symbolic-Links>.
 * There need to be better keyboard assignments, and maybe some more interface in the keyboard focus window.
 * The default values are not well set, e.g. the starting point of the virtual observer.
-* The file `plotVR.m` can be used in MATLAB if you have access to one of the servers in Python or R.
+* The file `plotVR-matlab/plotVR.m` can be used in MATLAB if you have access to a running server in Python or R.

 ## Acknowledgements